mingyuanlu/ARA_reconstruction/README.md

 		./build/analysis recoSetupFile_default.txt 0 ${PATH_TO_REAL_DATA}/eventXXXX.root ${PATH_TO_PEDESTAL_FILE}/pedestalValues.run00XXXX.dat

+In the above examples, '0' is the run number given to the analysis runs.
+The analysis output will be a ROOT file named recoOut.${recoSetupFile}.run${RunNumber}.root

 # Configuring the reconstruction
 ----------
 All configuration parameters for the reconstruction are defined and explained in recoSettings.h. recoSetupFile_default.txt sets all parameters to the default values.
 To reconstruct with different parameters, modify recoSetupFile and pass it as an argument to analysis.